TeplonogovaM/SEM_scale_bar/readme_eng.txt

 SEM_scale_bar is licensed under the General Public Licenses (GPL), which allows all users to use, share, and modify the software freely.

-The current version (v5) works with SEM images ("tif" and "png" extensions) obtained from Tescan, Zeiss, LEO, SM-32, and, probably, FEI (Helios) microscopes.
+The current version (v5-2) works with SEM images ("tif" and "png" extensions) obtained from Tescan, Zeiss, LEO, SM-32, Thermo Scietific, and, probably, FEI (Helios) microscopes.
 The result of LEO image processing must be carefully checked, errors may occur due to incomplete information in the metadata of the microscope of this brand.